open-component-model/MPAS/docs/concepts/product-deployment.md

 When a new `ProductDeploymentGenerator` is created, the MPAS control-plane should fetch the `ProductDescription` resource from the component associated with the subscription in the `ProductDeploymentGenerator`'s '`spec.subscriptionRef` field.

-Using the `ProductDescription` resource, the Project controller will generate a `ProductDeployment` manifest, a product configuration file (if necessary) and a production configuration README.
+Using the `ProductDescription` resource, the Project controller will generate a `ProductDeployment` manifest, a product configuration file (if necessary) and a product configuration README.

 The `ProductDescription` also specifies roles which describe the targets that are required for each pipeline in the product.
 A role defines the kind of target as well as the constraints used to select a particular target.